As Ebola hits, New Yorkers maintain wary calm

 "There is not really a chance of it spreading," said Omar Abdul, 58, a taxi driver slouched in his cab in Park Slope, Brooklyn.
 "It is not like everyone who gets into my cab has come from Africa."

-(Additional reporting by Sebastien Malo, Barbara Goldberg, Luc Cohen, Ellen Wulfhorst, Natasja Sheriff, Laila Kearney and Robert Gibbons; Editing by Martin Howell)
+(Additional reporting by Sebastien Malo, Barbara Goldberg, Luc Cohen, Ellen Wulfhorst and Robert Gibbons; Editing by Martin Howell)